Billy Eckstine: Career

 Heading to Chicago, Illinois, Eckstine joined Earl Hines' Grand Terrace Orchestra in 1939, staying with the band as vocalist and trumpeter until 1943.
 By that time, Eckstine had begun to make a name for himself through the Hines band's juke-box hits, such as "Stormy Monday Blues", and his own "Jelly, Jelly".

 In 1944, Eckstine formed his own big band, and it became the finishing school for adventurous young musicians who shaped the future of jazz including Charlie Parker, Dizzy Gillespie, Dexter Gordon, Gene Ammons, Miles Davis, Art Blakey, Cecil Payne, Fats Navarro, Lucky Thompson, John Malachi, Sarah Vaughan, Pearl Bailey, and Lena Horne.
 Tadd Dameron, Gil Fuller and Jerry Valentine were among the band's arrangers.
 The Billy Eckstine Orchestra is considered to be the first bebop big-band, and had Top Ten chart entries that included "A Cottage for Sale" and "Prisoner of Love".
 Both were awarded a gold disc by the RIAA.

 Dizzy Gillespie, in reflecting on the band in his 1979 autobiography To Be or Not to Bop, gives this perspective: "There was no band that sounded like Billy Eckstine's.
 Our attack was strong, and we were playing bebop, the modern style.
 No other band like this one existed in the world."
 In 1946 Eckstine starred as the hero in the musical film Rhythm in a Riff, which also starred Ann Baker and Lucky Millinder.

 Eckstine became a solo performer in 1947, with records featuring lush, sophisticated orchestrations.
 Even before folding his band, Eckstine had recorded solo to support it, scoring two million-sellers in 1945 with "Cottage for Sale" and a revival of "Prisoner of Love".
 Far more successful than his band recordings, these prefigured Eckstine's future career.
-Eckstine recorded over a dozen hits during the late 1940s.
+Eckstine recorded more than a dozen hits during the late 1940s.
 He signed with the newly established MGM Records, and had immediate hits with revivals of "Everything I Have Is Yours" (1947), Rodgers and Hart's "Blue Moon" (1948), and Juan Tizol's "Caravan" (1949).